ejasso112/react-components/README.md

   * `NavLinkButton` and `NavButton` now support the property `contents: object` with four properties `text: string`, `srcImg: string`, `alt: string`, and `svg: component` to display.
 Supports multiple at a time.
   * Added default styling to `NavSearchField`, `NavLinkButton`, and `NavButton`.
   * Removed the preset svgs that where in place.
+* **Navigation 0.0.5 - State Management Update**
+  * Changed from prop drilling to using React Context API.
+  * Reorganized all Component modules